-Touring much of the last two years in Bruce Springsteen’s band, and busy with other national and global tours (including Barbra Streisand and Billy Joel), local gigs (the varied likes of Sting and Tom Wopat), Broadway shows (The Color Purple and Movin' Out) and album session work (his website shows his participation on 179 albums for artists including Streisand, Celine Dion, Paul Simon and David Byrne) in the many years prior, Danielian hasn’t been able to follow up his own solo album debut Common Ground since he released it back in 2004.
+Not that veteran New York jazz trumpet player Barry Danielian hasn’t been busy.
+Touring much of the last two years with Bruce Springsteen and the E Street Band; busy with other national and global tours (including Barbra Streisand and Billy Joel), local gigs (the varied likes of Sting and Tom Wopat), Broadway shows (The Color Purple and Movin' Out) and album session work (his website shows his participation on 179 albums for artists including Streisand, Celine Dion, Paul Simon and David Byrne).
+In the many years prior, Danielian hasn’t been able to follow up his own solo album debut Common Ground, since its release back in 2004.

 “Part of it is that when you’re doing it yourself, there’s the financial thing,” says Danielian.
 “Funding is everything, and it took a few years before I recouped the investment on Common Ground, but I did--which many friends on record labels never do.
 It proved to me that the do-it-yourself model can work.”